Deeph87/boot-dev/README.md

 # boot-dev

-Just a fast **booter** of an PHP-Nginx-Mariadb development environment with docker
+Just a fast **booter** of an PHP-Apache2-Mariadb development environment with docker

 ### How to use ?